 Lands brimming with history, animal and plant kingdoms coming alive, taste of earthly geography, rising and ebbing emotions defining a life going by, swaying to country music, lip smacking food, heartwarming chats with people in language unknown while watching the sun move over the undulating hills and fertile plains ….Is that a fairy tale, I am interrupted?
 No! it is not, it’s the trip that I often yearn for, to the not so explored lands with friends who were young when I was too.
 That’s a perfect trip I am told, but what is perfect if I may ask?
 Is it the place, the people or the journey?
 Well, a trip is perfect when the mind is open to accept, enjoy, indulge and embrace the unexpected that comes its way at every bend!!
 In short perfection is in all the imperfection that may show up uninvited.

 20 years ago, when we were giggly teenage girls, we were chaperoned by a friend’s parents through the best of North East India.
 We have grown in different directions since then, occasionally meeting across continents to share glimpses of our lives.
-I am going on a 2 week road trip in November to North East India, with my girl pals visiting the same places and a few more.
+I am going on a 2 week road trip in North East India, with my girl pals visiting the same places and a few more.
 If you are keen to know who we are, well in short as similar and dissimilar like the fingers on the palm

 Rooh: An ardent geographer and an ardent photographer, her lens does the talking

 Emm: Sincere teacher ,bird watcher by hobby, history buff by nature and poet at heart